cbecraft1184/teams-meeting-minutes-prod/INVESTMENT_SNAPSHOT.md

 # Investment Snapshot
-## Automated Meeting Minutes Platform - IBM Strategic Opportunity
+## Automated Meeting Minutes Platform - IBM Commercialization Decision

-**Investment Decision:** Should IBM develop and commercialize an enterprise SaaS solution that automates Microsoft Teams meeting documentation?
+**Investment Decision:** Should IBM brand and commercialize this enterprise SaaS solution as an IBM product offering?

 ---